flinden68/OSGI-Cloudant-connector/README.md

 #Add attachemnt to specific document, if docId or docRev is null therer will be a new document created.

 ConnectorResponse response = connector.getDocumentConnector().saveAttachment(InputStream, name, contenType, docId, revId)

+#Query the database and make use of the indices.

+List<?> connector.getQueryConnector().search(final String searchIndexId, final Class<?> cls, final Integer queryLimit, final String query)
+To learn about the query syntax see, https://docs.cloudant.com/search.html

+To get all the indices

+List<?> allIndices();

+To find documents using an index

+List<?> findByIndex(final String selectorJson, final Class<?> cls)